fainzley/service-template/README.template.md

 ## Deployment

-In order to deploy the stack to an AWS account, you must ensure that you have the AWS environment variables set:
+In order to deploy the stack to an AWS account (we normally develop on the fainzley dev account), you must ensure that you have the AWS environment variables set:

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`